International Mozarteum Foundation: Mozart Week

-The Mozart Week (Mozartwoche) is an annual festival devoted to performances of the composer's works.
+Mozart Week (Mozartwoche) is an annual festival devoted to performances of the composer's works.
 It was created in 1956 on the occasion of the 200th anniversary of his birth, and coincides with his birthday around 27 January.
 The festival attracts visitors from all over the world and typically includes opera performances, orchestral, chamber and recital concerts featuring world-class orchestras and artistes.